The best savings accounts to beat inflation

-TSB recently increased its interest rate on credit balance from 3% AER to 5% AER on balances up to £1,500, generating a maximum return of £75.
+TSB recently increased its Plus account interest rate on credit balance from 3% AER to 5% AER on balances up to £1,500, generating a maximum return of £75.

-Tesco Bank's Current account pays 3% AER on balances up to £3,000.
-Tesco Bank has guaranteed its rate until 1 April 2019.
+Tesco Bank pays 3% AER on balances up to £3,000 and has guaranteed this rate won't change until 1 April 2019.